Bioinformatics ReviewBioinformatics Review

 $ sudo apt-get install libjpeg62:i386

 Although AutoDock Vina can run without installing AutoDock4 and Autogrid, you will need them if you run the AutoDock4 analysis from AutoDock Vina itself.
 Therefore, it is better to install them.
-In order to download them, you will have to type the following commands:
+To download them, you will have to type the following commands:

 $ sudo wget http://autodock.scripps.edu/downloads/autodock-registration/tars/dist426/autodocksuite-4.2.6-x86_64Linux2.tar